mikke89/RmlUiDoc/pages/cpp_manual/contexts.md

 // Creates a new element context.
 // @param[in] name The new name of the context.
 This must be unique.
 // @param[in] dimensions The initial dimensions of the new context.
-// @return The new context, or NULL if the context could not be created.
+// @return The new context, or nullptr if the context could not be created.
 {{page.lib_ns}}::Core::Context* CreateContext(const {{page.lib_ns}}::Core::String& name,
                                      const {{page.lib_ns}}::Core::Vector2i& dimensions);
 ```